- 8 oz small-curd cottage or ricotta cheese, drained

 - ¾ cup all-purpose flour

 Mix filling ingredients together until smooth; chill until firm.
 Beat eggs, oil, and milk together in batter bowl.
 Add flour and salt, beating until very smooth [should be consistency of heavy cream – if too thick, add a little more milk].
 For each crepe, grease 8-inch medium-hot skillet with light coating of butter or margarine.
 Pour enough batter to coat bottom of skillet (about 1/3 cup), tilting pan quickly to spread evenly.
-Cook until edges are brown and crisp, then flip carefully using 2 spatulas.
-Cook until other side is just barely done (not brown).
-Repeat with remaining batter, stacking crepes on a plate (can use wax paper between to prevent sticking).
-Can use immediately, or may be refrigerated in zip-top bag until needed.
+Cook until edges are brown and crisp and top is no longer tacky.
+Remove from pan and repeat with remaining batter, stacking crepes on a plate (can use wax paper between to prevent sticking).
+Use immediately or refrigerate in zip-top bag until needed.

-To assemble blinzes: with brown side of crepe down, spread a large spoonful of filling along center of crepe in an oblong shape and wrap in egg roll or burrito fashion, folding “short” ends over filling then rolling lengthwise so filling is neatly tucked inside.
-Bake at 350 degrees 7-10 minutes and serve immediately with desired topping (fruit, jam, honey, powdered sugar, or sour cream).
-Makes 6-8 blintzes.
+To assemble blintzes: with brown side of crepe down, spread 2-3 tbsp of filling along lower center of crepe in an oblong shape and wrap in egg roll or burrito fashion, folding “short” ends over filling then flipping lengthwise so filling is neatly tucked inside and blintz is flat on top and bottom.
+Saute in batches of 4-6 with 2 tbsp butter for each batch until desired brownness (could also bake at 350⁰ for 10-15 minutes if preferred).
+Serve immediately with desired topping (fruit, jam, honey, powdered sugar, or sour cream).

-Adapted from New York City’s Stage Delicatessen, creator of the “original” cheese blintz recipe; also thanks to The Lakehouse Bed and Breakfast, Stanfordville, New York, and Tyler Florence of The Food Network.
+Adapted from New York City’s Stage Delicatessen, creator of the “original” cheese blintz recipe; also thanks to The Lakehouse Bed and Breakfast, Stanfordville, New York, Tyler Florence of The Food Network, and Cooks Country.

 (Yes, we had these with bacon.
-Yes, I know that is incredible wrong.)
+Yes, I know that is incredibly wrong.)